 When you pull up many pedigrees online on various sites you find there is a massive breed confusion evident.
 For example let's use Pekina ASA--mentioned in the above paragraph as an example of this problem.
 She was born in 1844, an American Saddle Horse--born before there was a registry (1891).
 Here is a graphic example of the breed confusion that is rampant in our industry: here is a version of her pedigree which is posted online on a popular website.
 You will see she is identified as a Thoroughbred--which is a huge error made because of the ignorance of our own breeds and their dates of being established.
 It is admitted in the notes there that she is in the American Saddle Horse stud book as a foundation mare, but whoever wrote this fiction says she is really a TB.
 The sire and dam are also listed as Thoroughbred--which they are not--this is sad.
 Here is Pekina's pedigree with proper breed identifications for you to compare to the online fiction.

 In this case, Pekina ASA could not by any definition of Thoroughbred ever be considered such.
-First, the American Thoroughbred did not become a breed of its own until 1868--so she could not be a American Thoroughbred.
+First, the American Thoroughbred did not become a breed of its own until 1868--so by date of birth she could not be a American Thoroughbred.
 Second, to be an English Thoroughbred she would had to have two General Stud Book registered parents--she does not, and the requirement for GSB entry at that time was five full generations of GSB registered parentage--so neither parent could be classified TB either.
 Third, she is not even a racehorse.
 Fourth, she carries obvious non-Thoroughbred bloodlines close up: such as Blackburns Whip RH, a pacing Running Horse--he is a source of speed, as well as gaits.
+Blackburns Whip was also added to this fraudulent stud-book as a Thoroughbred.
 Now it is true this particular super sire Blackburns Whip RH is found in some Thoroughbred lineages, usually through the taproot mare Miss Obstinate RH (such as in the mega-sire Nearco).

 As I outlined, Pekina ASA could never be of the Thoroughbred breed, not by any standard, at any time--she did not even race.
 Does that make her a lesser horse?
 Heck no!
 She is a fabulous foundation mare, of the highest quality, but she is an American Saddle Horse mare, not an English Thoroughbred mare, and the loss is theirs.
 We need to wake up and celebrate the fantastic breeds we in America created.
 There is nothing shameful about being American bred and developed, all of our horse breeds are more than a match in quality for any developed in any country at any time.

-All the pedigrees and analysis done on this entire site is via what we call Tesio Methods, which are statistically proven dominance indicators from specific pedigree patterns and designs, you will find an outline on how to use them on understanding pedigrees.
+All the pedigrees and analysis done on this entire site is via what we call Tesio Methods, which are statistically proven dominance indicators from specific pedigree patterns and designs.
 Full explanation of these practices is provided, step by step, plus you will find an example of another Saddlebred that was a successful dressage sire (Flight Time Gold SB) in North American Sport Horse Breeder.]